-It is the Foundation's aspiration to enable healthcare access to 100 million people in underserved communities by 2030, which also contributes to the company's ambition of improving the health of 400 million people in underserved communities by 2030.
+It is the Foundation's aspiration to enable healthcare access to 100 million people in underserved communities by 2030.

 Philips supports the Foundation with donations, but also by bringing to bear its considerable multi-disciplinary resources globally, including specialist knowledge, employee time, brand and communications support.
+It is typically by these assets, that the Philips Foundation (incl PFII) can truly add value to society.